 With the recent heavy storms we experienced in Western NC, many concerns about flooding and water damage issues have been brought to the spotlight.
 The rain events we saw last week in Asheville and the surrounding areas due to Tropical Depression Fred were historic, and we mourn with the local communities we serve that experienced loss of lives and property.
 For more on how you can help these communities with monetary or supply donations, please visit Helping Haywood.

-When it comes to protecting your own home and property from flooding and water damage, these tips can be used to minimize the impact of any potential issues:
+When it comes to protecting your property from flood and water damage, these tips can be used to minimize the impact of any potential issues:

 - Keep gutters clear and convey the water away from the foundation using downspouts.
 These can get clogged easily with organic material and they require seasonal maintenance.
 Special attention should be paid during the Fall.
 Almost every water intrusion can be minimized or solved by keeping your gutters and downspouts clear!